evhub/coconut/HELP.md

 ### `__truediv__`

 Vector division is just scalar division, so we're going to write a `__truediv__` method that takes `self` as the first argument and `other` as the second argument, and returns a new vector the same size as `self` with every element divided by `other`.
-For an extra challenge, try writing this one in one line using shorthand function notation.
+For an extra challenge, try writing this one in one line using assignment function notation.

 Tests:
 ```coconut